ChopYuriy/cs50-final-project/README.md

 ### Motivation:

 Many people are struggling moving through the city.
 Elderly people, ones who have mobility disability and even parents with baby stroller.
 They all face obstacles on our streets.
 But we can make a good impact on that.
 Lviv (your city) is a very beautiful city.
 Its architecture admires us.
 But there is always something that can be improved.
 High borders, absence of ramps and other obstacles makes living for low mobility people really hard.
 This site was made to help solve these problems.
+In conclusion I hope this web application will make a good impact in the future.

 ### Files: